wp-plugins/flyzoo/readme.txt

 Try it free for 14 days (no credit card required).
 Save up to 33% with the yearly plans and upgrade, downgrade or cancel your subscription at any time.

-= I need more time to test the chat, can you extend my trial period? =

-Sure, we'll be glad to extend your chat trial if needed!

-= Can I test the chat on my localhost? =

-Yes, but you still need to provide your production url when you sign up.

 = How do I go online and chat with visitors? =

 1. Visit your website and locate the chat at the bottom of the page